-Author of 13 major craft books on jewellery making, polymer clays, metal clays and other crafts.
-Sue gives regular workshops on jewellery making in her studio in North Suffolk.
-Website: sueheaser.com Tel: 01379 898479
+Author of 15 major craft books on jewellery making, polymer clays, metal clays and other crafts.
+Sue is also an artist and illustrator and teaches art classes in North Suffolk.
+Website: sueheaser.com

 Stephen Henning is a former journalist and currently runs his own technical writing and web design agency.
 He is a self-published author of the 'Class Heroes' young adult thriller series.

 Jeanette Hewitt is a crime fiction author with a Chernobyl-based thriller due for release in 2016.